openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Introduction.md

 ```

 While Linux operates in the usual way in non-secure kernel-mode, OP-TEE OS
-fulfills the role of kernel in secure mode.
+fulfills the role of the kernel in secure mode.

 OP-TEE OS provides a low-level communication mechanism to Linux based on the ARM
 Secure Monitor Call (`smc`) instruction.
 In turn, Linux incorporates an OP-TEE